czim/laravel-cms-models/STRATEGIES.md

 Aliases in configuration files are added for convenience, so that a simple string resolves to a strategy class.

+## Repository Context Strategies

+Any model accessed in the CMS will have its records retrieved through a repository.
+The default criteria for the repository may be configured per model, as well as whether and which global scopes should be ignored by the CMS.

+By default, all global scopes will be removed before results are retrieved.

+No context strategies are provided with the CMS; roll your own if you need one.

+## Model Reference Strategies

+A model may be referred to, for instance when a model reference is shown in a list, or as an option in a select for linking it to other models.
+Each model

+Reference strategies take the referenced model and its (mixed) source, and render it as a string value.

+Included:

+TODO: none yet

+### Fall-back values

+If a model is not part of the CMS, its reference can (obviously) not be determined through defined model information.
+In that case, it will fall back to using the model's primary key value.

+If a `getReference()` or `getReferenceAttribute()` method is available on the model, this will be used instead.

 ## List Display Strategies

 List strategies determine how data is rendered in list columns on a model's index page.

+Included:

+- **Check**: a graphic checkmark that reflects the source as a boolean state.
+- **RelationCount**: a number reflecting the amount of related records.
+- **RelationReference**: a formatted string with one or more model references (see reference strategies above).

+By default, if no strategy is defined, the source will be displayed as a plain string value.

 ### Source